pzacha/Solar-System-Model-2.0/README.md

 ## General info
 Gravitational model of the Solar System.
 It uses Euler method to estimate position and velocity of objects.
+User can add additional objects.
 GUI created using Tkinter and animation created using Matplotlib.

 ## Technologies
 * Python 3.8.0